acbsp/bonafide.guru/en/contents.rst

 Here Niranjana Svami interrupted the devotee:

-**Niranjana Svami**: "I’m still trying to understand you words, that you get instructions from Srila Prabhupada and do not get them from me.
+**Niranjana Svami**: "I’m still trying to understand you words, that you get instructions from |SP| and do not get them from me.
 *When did last time Prabhupada seat and spoke to you, and give you some personal instructions*?"

 **Note**: Bhakta-das has badly touched Niranjana Svami’s false EGO, so that he started pressurizing him.
-It seems that for Niranjana Maharaja Srila Prabhupada is death.
+It seems that for Niranjana Maharaja
+|SP| is death.
 He is no more!
-If bona fide spiritual master, direct representative of Supreme Personality of Godhead, is a common person for Niranjana Maharaja and murti of Srila Prabhupada is only a piece of matter, may be Krishna is also no more for him and murti of the Lord is only a piece of the metal or stone?
+If bona fide spiritual master,
+direct representative of Supreme Personality of Godhead, is a common person for Niranjana Maharaja and murti of |SP| is only a piece of matter, may be Krishna is also no more for him and murti of the Lord is only a piece of the metal or stone?

-**Srila Prabhupada says:** "One who considers the *arca-murti* or worshipable Deity of Lord Vishnu to be stone, the spiritual master to be an ordinary human being, and a Vaishnava to belong to a particular caste or creed, is possessed of hellish intelligence and is doomed."
+**|SP| says:** "One who considers the *arca-murti* or worshipable Deity of Lord Vishnu to be stone, the spiritual master to be an ordinary human being, and a Vaiṣṇava to belong to a particular caste or creed, is possessed of hellish intelligence and is doomed."

 (Dialectical spiritualism)